-Inside the Truly Bizarre Aftermath of Brittany Murphy's Sudden Death
+Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death - E!
+Online

 Sharon Murphy has remained out of the public eye.

+"When I asked my mom to move to California, she sold everything and moved out here for me," Brittany told the Associated Press in 2003.
+"I was really grateful to have grown up in an environment that was conducive to creating and didn't stifle any of that.
+She always believed in me."

-In what now can't help but come off as a haunting exchange, Murphy had said in late 2002, during her Q&A with Drew Barrymore for Interview, that if she were able to die and come back as anything, it would be a redwood tree.
-She didn't explain why, but its longevity is a possibility.
+In what now can't help but come off as a haunting exchange, Murphy had said in late 2002, during her Q&A with Barrymore for Interview, that if she were able to die and come back as anything, it would be a redwood tree.
+She didn't explain why, but redwoods are known for their durability.

-Asked how she would most like to die, the actress said, "Painlessly.
+Asked how she would prefer to die, the actress said, "Painlessly.
 I'd like to be very, very, very, very, very old.
 With all the technology we're inventing and what they're coming up with scientifically, people are having longer lifetimes.
 It's scary, but in the same sense it's also very exciting.
 So I would like to be happy and healthy, and live as long as possible."